 \subsubsection{Sanitisation}

-As sanitisation mechanisms can take place before or after information is logged, threats can come from either the system operator (before logging) or from the users of transparency (after logging).
-A system operator could attempt to compromise a sanitisation mechanism taking place before information is logged just as they would the logging mechanism itself.
+As sanitisation can take place before or after information is logged, threats can come from either the system operator (before logging) or from data releases and queries (after logging).

+A system operator could try to compromise a sanitisation mechanism just as they would the logging mechanism itself.
 A sanitisation step taking place before the information is committed to the log would be intended to work towards the confidentiality of commercially sensitive information about the system or to respect the privacy of users who relate to logged data.
 This could be abused by the system operator to hide other information without having to compromise the logging mechanism.

-Mitigating this would require a sanitisation mechanism that prevents the system operator from influencing it.
-For a sanitisation mechanism that takes place after information is logged i.e., to make it possible to release and query information, threats are posed by users of transparency that would attempt to learn private information about others from the information they have access to, requiring the use of robust privacy-preserving mechanisms.
+For a sanitisation mechanism that takes place after information is logged, threats are posed by parties attempting to learn private information about others from the information they have access to.

-The sanitisation mechanism could also be used by log operators (if sanitisation is done at the interface between the log and users of transparency) or auditors (if they are given access to raw information that they sanitise for public release) to compromise the information that is released.
-This can be achieved either by producing sanitised information that does not relate to the original information (e.g., releasing wrong statistics) or relying on an honest use of a sanitisation mechanism that obfuscates some information as part of its use (e.g., by adding noise).
+The sanitisation mechanism could also be used by log operators, if sanitisation is done at the interface between the log and users of transparency, or auditors, if they are given access to raw information that they sanitise for public release, to compromise the information that is released.
+This can be achieved either by producing sanitised information that does not relate to the original information (e.g., releasing wrong statistics) or relying on an honest use of a sanitisation mechanism that obfuscates some information as part of its use e.g., by adding noise.